5,276,406 members and growing! (16,097 online)

 For some reason, a token which I generated an hour ago didn't reach the service; or it might have, but I am not sure.
 How can I ensure that it's ignored if it eventually reaches the service?

-Generate another token (for example, for login) and send it to the service.
-If this token reaches the service and it's executed, the older token will not be executed if it reaches the service afterwards.
+Generate another token (for example, for login) and send it to the service (until you receive an execution proof from the service).
+If you receive from the service either a "Success" or a "LastExecuted" execution proof, the older token will not be executed if it reaches the service afterwards.

 What information is saved by AxiomaticTokenizer in order to later access an account?